National Disaster and Emergency Management University: Main campus facilities

-NDEMU's main campus is located within the National Emergency Training Center (NETC) in Emmitsburg, Maryland.
+NDEMU's main campus is located within the National Emergency Training Center (NETC) in the town of Emmitsburg in Frederick County, Maryland.
 NETC is located 12 miles south of Gettysburg, Pennsylvania, 75 miles north of Washington, DC, and 50 miles northwest of Baltimore, Maryland.
 The 107-acre campus is shared by the United States Fire Administration (USFA), the National Fire Academy (NFA), the Field Personnel Operations Division, and the Satellite Procurement Office.
 All these components are part of FEMA, one of the four directorates in DHS.
 The campus has fully equipped air-conditioned classrooms, lodging for students, a Learning Resource Center, and dining and recreational facilities.
 There also are several specialized facilities, such as the Simulation and Exercise Lab, a television studio Preparedness Network (PREPnet), and two computer laboratories that are integral to the instruction of many courses.

 The UK counterpart of the Emergency Management Institute is the Emergency Planning College in Easingwold.